-There have been no significant changes in the Company's internal control over financial reporting during the most recently completed fiscal quarter ended December 31, 2021, that have materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+As described above, there were changes in our internal control over financial reporting during the year ended December 31, 2022, which have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

 ITEM 9B.
 OTHER INFORMATION